monikase/Data-Analytics-Projects/_11-Chess Assignment/Update_3.md

 # A Chess Question
 ## 3. Implement Starting Position Generation

-This Python code builds upon the previous Chess Question Code Task (Update_2.py) by introducing an interactive setup.
+This Python code builds upon the previous Chess Task (Update_2.py) by introducing an interactive setup.
 At the start, the program prompts the user to choose between two options: manually input piece positions or generate them randomly.
 If random generation is selected, the program automatically places one white piece and sixteen black pieces at random, ensuring a realistic starting scenario.

 ---